 Everyone writes cold sales emails, but who’s actually good at it?
 How many salespeople manage to get a decent open rate from an actual cold email especially now that its an all virtual sales environment?
 A decent response rate?
 The average is a 3% open rate and the click-through rate is even worse.
+Yikes!

 8 Cold Email Best Practices to Create More Responses through ProspectingLearn 8 #ColdEmail best practices to create more #Sales Responses w/ @M_3Jr #SocialSelling #SalesClick To Tweet

 1. Keep it short

 Your cold email must be concise and to the point.
-Your prospect doesn’t know you, and is busy.
+Your prospect or modern buyer doesn’t know you and is busy.

 Be smart—don’t waste their time with a foot-long page of information.
 You’ll have plenty of time to discuss details down the road.
 For now, it’s all about getting attention and creating curiosity.